-As we discussed before, the role of an executive director depends on what kind of organization they are leading.
+The role of an executive director depends on what kind of organization they are leading.
 So, an executive director’s job summary and your expectations will vary widely from industry to industry.

-Nevertheless, there are some common expectations you can include that target a candidate’s various skills, such as communication or past executive experience.
+Nevertheless, there are some common expectations you can include that target a candidate’s various skills, such as communication skills or past executive experience.

 Another benefit of writing a comprehensive job summary is that you can use it when assessing a candidate’s value.
 Specifically, you can compare how candidates’ qualifications may or may not meet your expectations.

 While there are numerous executive director responsibilities that you can include in a job description, not all of them may be relevant.
-Overall, the best responsibilities to include should be ones that are unique to your company and role.
+Overall, the best responsibilities to include should be ones that are unique to your company and the role.

 Consider the following list of executive director responsibilities so that you can adequately narrow your search’s scope to locate the most qualified candidates: